ethz-coss/global-city-growth/readme/README_OUTPUT_DATA.md

 - **USA:** This threshold is the number of people in one cell of the grid.
 Whenever the number of people of in a grid cell is greater than the threshold we classify the cell as urban.
 Thresholds: **50**, **100**, **200**.
 - **World:** This threshold is the GHSL SMOD degree‑of‑urbanization (see [here](https://human-settlement.emergency.copernicus.eu/ghs_smod2023.php)).
 Whenever the degree-of-urbanization of a grid cell is greater than the threshold we classify the cell as urban.
 Thresholds: **21 (Suburban+), 22 (Semi‑dense+), 23 (Dense urban+).** Note the thresholds are **exclusive**: e.g., 21 ⇒ cells with value **> 21** are classified as urban.

-See our paper for more information [PAPER LINK HERE].
+See our paper for more information: https://arxiv.org/abs/2510.12417.

 ## Sources